Higher Education | The Jed Foundation

 988 Suicide and Crisis Lifeline

-The 988 Suicide and Crisis Lifeline is the new three-digit dialing code where compassionate, accessible care and support are available for people experiencing mental health–related crises, including thoughts of suicide or a substance-use crisis.
+Discover the resources available with the 988 Suicide and Crisis Lifeline.
+This three-digit dialing code offers compassionate, accessible care and support for people experiencing mental health–related crises, including thoughts of suicide or a substance-use crisis.

 Learn more